 James Cunningham before joining CoinFLEX came from a quantitative and high frequency trading background.
 Working on UBS’ algorithmic trading desk and was a founding member of IVC Capital’s high frequency trading hedge fund.

-CoinFLEX team members can be researched and found online on LinkedIn an elsewhere.
+CoinFLEX team members can be researched and found online on LinkedIn and elsewhere.
 As with all legitimate and well-regulated exchanges, this is a healthy sign.

 Unlike competitors, CoinFLEX does not have a signup bonus.
 Instead, the exchange implemented a yield system based on the native exchange token.

 To earn yield, on flexUSD – a flex-based USD stablecoin – a trader needs to simply hold this native token in the exchange wallet.
-In contrast to other exchanges, CoinFLEX users can earn money by holding assets, and do not have to lend them directly to someone else or via yield farming.
+In contrast to other exchanges, CoinFLEX allows its users to benefit by holding assets.
+The users do not have to lend them directly to someone else or via yield farming.

-As such, flexUSD and all flexAssets earn interest when just sitting in a wallet, DeFi app, exchange or margin account.
+As such, flexUSD and all flexAssets get interested when just sitting in a wallet, DeFi app, exchange, or margin account.

-This enables what they call “yield on yield” i.e. using natively yield bearing flexAssets to earn extra yield on top from these various sources in crypto.
+This enables what they call “yield on yield” i.e. using natively yield-bearing flexAssets to earn an extra yield on top of these various sources in crypto.